hirosystems/stacks-subnets/docs/feature-guides/subnet-participants.md

 The following are the required entities to run a subnet:

-- The initial version of subnets uses a Byzantine Fault Tolerance (BFT) consensus mechanism, and the miners are a Federated pool of fully trusted miners.
+- The initial version of subnets uses a Byzantine Fault Tolerance (BFT) consensus mechanism, and the miners are a Federated pool of fully trusted miners
 - Miners have arbitrary control over STX deposited on the subnets.
-A minimum of three miners will be required for the subnet’s BFT consensus to materialize and support a 2n/3 majority.
+A minimum of three miners will be required for the subnet’s BFT consensus to materialize and support a 2n/3 majority
 - Miners are motivated by subnet transaction fees.
-The Supporting applications and the use case will set the subnet fees.
+The Supporting applications and the use case will set the subnet fees
-- Miners will require specific hardware/ software to validate and process subnet transactions.
-Miners may include the supporting application, use case, and facilitator or none of these.
+- Miners will require specific hardware/software to validate and process subnet transactions.
+Miners may include the supporting application, use case, and facilitator or none of these

 **Key Activities**

-- Miners are responsible for approving and signing transactions and submitting them to the Stacks chain for finality.
+- Miners are responsible for approving and signing transactions and submitting them to the Stacks chain for finality
 - Miners must agree to subnet parameters and incentives.
-Example: transaction fees, duration, performance requirements.
+Example: transaction fees, duration, performance requirements

 ### Supporting Application (Example: NFT Marketplace)